 And it is not public health alone that may be threatened; our coastal economies, too, could be at significant risk.

 Make sure you SHARE and comment below your view point in regards to the video above.

-Documentary0 Comments Tricky Memory Documentary explains memory is not a photo album where your images of the past are faithfully recorded.
-The latest neuroscience discoveries show that memory can be affected in many ways and with surprising results: false memories,...
+Tricky Memory Documentary explains memory is not a photo album where your images of the past are faithfully recorded.
+The latest neuroscience discoveries show that memory can be affected in many ways and with surprising results: false memories, distortions,...

-Documentary0 Comments Director Kelly Noonan's Heal documentary takes us on a scientific and spiritual journey where we discover that our thoughts, beliefs, and emotions have a significant impact on our health and ability to heal.
-The latest science reveals that we are...
+Director Kelly Noonan's Heal documentary takes us on a scientific and spiritual journey where we discover that our thoughts, beliefs, and emotions have a significant impact on our health and ability to heal.
+The latest science reveals that we are not victims of...

-Documentary0 Comments In the Minds Wide Open documentary we are on the brink of unlocking the potential of the human mind and creating a better world.
-This film explores how close we are to breakthroughs that will lead to curing disease, augmenting the brain and...
+In the Minds Wide Open documentary we are on the brink of unlocking the potential of the human mind and creating a better world.
+This film explores how close we are to breakthroughs that will lead to curing disease, augmenting the brain and helping humanity.
+We need...